aleimba/bac-genomics-scripts/po2group_stats/README.md

 po2group_stats
 ==============

 `po2group_stats.pl` is a script to categorize orthologs from [Proteinortho5](http://www.bioinf.uni-leipzig.de/Software/proteinortho/) output according to genome groups.
+In the [prot_finder](/prot_finder) workflow is a script, `binary_group_stats.pl`, which does the same thing for column groups in a delimited TEXT binary matrix.

 * [Synopsis](#synopsis)
 * [Description](#description)